oussema-azzebi/machine_learning_clustering_problem/README.md

 # machine_learning_clustering_problem
 Solve a clustering problem in python

-1. Description of the problem:
+1. Description of the problem
 The context is that of employment.
 The objective is to determine the job of a candidate from information on his skills.

 2. Tasks to be carried out: